It seems like lately I’m trying to hold back time.

 - How to wash and iron clothes.
-Maybe it was looking at the huge mound of clothes that needed to be washed that brought sudden clarity to me, but a while back, it hit me that my daughter is perfectly capable of washing and ironing, even if it’s just her own clothes for now.
-Lord knows allowing her to do this is a blessing to me.
+Maybe it was looking at the huge mound of clothes that needed to be washed that brought sudden clarity to me, but a few years ago, it hit me my daughter is perfectly capable of washing and ironing, even if it’s just her own clothes for now.
+Lord knows allowing her to do this has been a blessing to me.

 - How to tell time.
 Along those same lines, by middle school kids need to also know how to tell time, and not just with the clock on their phone.
 Call me old school, but I think they need to learn to tell time with an analog clock.

 - How to feed themselves.
 Whether it’s packing a lunch or getting their own breakfast, by middle school, kids should have some autonomy on how to feed themselves without having to rely on you to figure it out.
 One of my Facebook friends once said she taught her kid how to cook one meal for breakfast, lunch and dinner.
 That works for me.